Friday, 30 June 2023

 Many street corners featured shrines or mini statues

-We were heading for Upper Barrakka Gardens so we headed off.
+We were heading for the Upper Barrakka Gardens which is on top of one of the imposing bastions.
 After a zig zag climb through old Valletta we reached this tranquil spot.
 The gardens themselves are not fantastic but offer lots of shade and the setting is spectacular.
-From the terraces outside the arched you gave the most amazing 180+ degrees view of the Grand Harbour.
+From the terraces outside the arches you gave the most amazing 180+ degree view of the Grand Harbour.
 Well worth the climb.
 It is built on part of the bastions which was guarded by the Italian knights.
-The arches were built by the Italian knight, Flaminio Balbiano in 1661 as a place for the Knights to relax.
+The arches were built by the Italian knight, Flaminio Balbiano in 1661 as a place for the knights to relax.
 In the C19th it was transformed into beautiful gardens decorated with fountains and monuments.
-You also have a birds eye view of the Saluting Battery below; the cannons fire at noon and 4pm Monday to Saturday.
-There’s a café there but where the chairs and tables are were pretty much covered with bird droppings and nobody is cleaning up tables - all self serve.
+You also have a birds-eye view of the Saluting Battery below.
+The cannons fire at noon and 4pm Monday to Saturday.
+There is a café there but the chairs and tables are were completely covered with bird droppings and nobody was cleaning up tables - all otally self-serve.
 From there you can take a lift down to the harbour to catch a ferry or simply wander.
+Everywhere around Valletta we were trampling around Bastions, fortifications which held the city safe - or so it seems.
+This was a rather tranquily spot amongst all those defense structures.

 For posterity!